CURE: Simulation-Augmented Auto-Tuning in Robotics: CURE: C ausal U nderstanding and R emediation for E nhancing Robot Performance

+where $d$ is the number of dimensions (\emph{i.e.}, the number of configuration parameters), $\theta_\ell$ adjust the scales along the function dimensions and $\delta$ is a function gives the distance between two categorical variables using Kronecker delta \cite{hutter2009automated,shahriaritaking}. {\sf TL4CO} uses different scales $\{\theta_\ell, \ell=1\dots d\}$ on different dimensions as suggested in \cite{gpml,shahriaritaking}, this technique is called Automatic Relevance Determination (ARD).
+After learning the hyper-parameters (\emph{step 6}), if the $\ell$-th dimension turns out to be irrelevant, then $\theta_\ell$ will be a small value, and therefore will be discarded.
+This is particularly helpful in high-dimensional spaces where it is difficult to find the optimal configuration.
 Although the kernel controls the structure of the estimated function, the prior mean $\mu(\mathbf{x}):\mathbb{X}\rightarrow\mathbb{R}$ provides a possible offset for our estimate.
-By default, this function is set to a constant $\mu(\mathbf{x}):=\mu$, which is inferred from observations \cite{shahriaritaking}.
+By default, this function is set to a constant $\mu(\mathbf{x}):=\mu$, which is inferred from observations~\cite{shahriaritaking}.
 However, the prior mean function is a way of incorporating expert knowledge, and if it is available, then we can use this knowledge.
 Fortunately, we have collected extensive experimental measurements and based on our datasets, we observed that, for robotic systems, there is typically a significant distance between the minimum and the maximum of each function~(Fig.~\ref{fig:obs_surf}, \ref{fig:obs_surf_lowace}).
 Therefore, a linear mean function $\mu(\mathbf{x}):=\mathbf{a}\mathbf{x}+b$ allows for more flexible structures and provides a better fit for the data than a constant mean.
 We only need to learn the slope for each dimension and the offset (denoted $\mu_\ell=(\mathbf{a},b)$).
+Due to the heavy learning computation~(\emph{step 12} in Algorithm \ref{alg:cure-alg}), this process is computed only for every $N_l^{th}$ iteration.
+To learn the hyperparameters of the kernel and also the prior mean functions, we maximize the marginal likelihood~\cite{shahriaritaking} of the observations $\mathbb{S}_{1:t}$.
+To do that, we train the GP model \eqref{eq:gp-surrogate-mean-sigma} with $\mathbb{S}_{1:t}$.
+We optimize the marginal likelihood using multi-started quasi-Newton hill climbers~\cite{gpml}.
+For this purpose, we used the Ax + BoTorch library.
+Using the kernel defined in \eqref{eq:categorical}, we learn $\boldsymbol{\theta}:=(\theta_{0:d},\mu_{0:d},\sigma^2)$ which comprises the hyperparameters of the kernel and the mean functions.
+The learning is performed iteratively, resulting in a sequence of $\boldsymbol{\theta}_i$ for $i=1\dots\lfloor \frac{N_{\operatorname{max}}}{N_\ell} \rfloor$.